Nagoya University: Nobel prizes

 Nearly half of the Japanese Nobel laureates in Natural Sciences in the 21st century have ties to Nagoya University, either as alumni or researchers.
 Among the seven Nobel laureates associated with the university, four served as professors and three as alumni.
 The 2021 Nobel laureate in Physics, Syukuro Manabe, was a specially invited professor at Nagoya University from December 2007 to March 2014.

 Overview

 Ideals

 Nagoya University's Academic Charter emphasises nurturing courageous intellectuals through an education that values independent thought.
 The university is known for its 'freedom, openness, and enterprising' academic style.
 From its early days as Nagoya Imperial University, the principle of 'Harmony is to be valued' from the Seventeen-article constitution, championed by its first president, has been a guiding ethos.

 Student population

 While the majority of its students come from Tōkai region, Nagoya University has a good portion of students from all over Japan.

 The school also has many students from abroad.
-As of 2021, the total student enrolment is 15,771, with a total of over 1,900 international students from more than 110 countries.
+As of 2021, the total student enrollment is 15,771, with a total of over 1,900 international students from more than 110 countries.